icnu/neural/README.md

 - Native integration for multi-chain transaction execution
 - Bridges gap between stakeholders & governance
 - Auditable, scalable & secure
+- Seamless migration
+- Web2-Like User Experience with Web3 Security

 ## How does it work?